 - You will be as impartial and accurate as you can at the time of submission.
 Being related to someone you nominate does not exclude you from making the nomination and the main thing is to provide as much information about the person being nominated as possible.

 - Once your nomination is reviewed by our project team, your nomination will only be notified if he/she is approved to be nominated for the relevant award.
-Nominees must ensure that they can attend the National Hate Crime Awards ceremony that will be taking place on Tuesday the 10th of October in London.
+Nominees must ensure that they can attend the National Hate Crime Awards ceremony that will be taking place in London.
 The venue will be confirmed to successful nominees.

 3) Is there a judging panel for the awards?

 - There will be a panel, members to be confirmed.

 4) Can I attend the National No2H8 Crime Awards 2018?